By Blue Planet Network Posted on Thu 31 Mar 2011, over 11 years ago

 We've met Jason and talked to Green Empowerment on occasion, I think they'd be a worthy addition to PWX.
 Welcome...

-By Green Empowerment Posted on Thu 31 Mar 2011, almost 10 years ago
+By Green Empowerment Posted on Thu 31 Mar 2011, over 11 years ago

 Thanks, Rob!
 The church I belong to, St. Michael's and All Saints here in Portland has been sending folks to El Porvenir for many years.
 I look forward to being a part of PWX!